skyglobal/web-toolkit/SEPARATE-COMPONENTS.md

 * The finished component is made available on bower
    * i.e. `bower install --save-dev bskyb-component`
 * Any dependencies are also made into separate components too

+The `grunt` command mentioned in the above is optional.
+Feel free to use `gulp` if it fits your needs better.